vijaytembugade/webpack-typescript-react/README.md

 - .babelrc : This file content the babel configuration of for converting ES6 code to backword compatible code of javascript.
 - .eslintrc : file configure for linting
 - .prettierrc: file containing configuration for formatting with prettier.
+- microapp1 : it is one different react application which can be integrated with main application with MF.
+- src : it is source folder for main application.

 ### NOTE:

 webpack.config files are written in ES6 syntax instead of ES5.
-For that I have updated package.json file.
+For that I have updated package.json file, with `type: module` property.

 ### Module Federation Plugin: